umi-eng/usbd-dfu/README.md

 ## Example

-The example below tries to focus on `DFUClass`, parts related to a target controller initialization and configuration (USB, interrupts, GPIO, etc.) are not in the scope of the example.
+The example below tries to focus on `DfuClass`, parts related to a target controller initialization and configuration (USB, interrupts, GPIO, etc.) are not in the scope of the example.